swagatobhaskar/blog-app/README.md

 - beautify blog display,
 - place blog control buttons on the top right beside title,
 - Add CSRF dependency in fastapi,
-- Return 204_NO_CONTENT from /api/auth/logout, may be also in /api/auth/login,
 - Remove or shorten HandleAction().